Configuring the Timeline

 Since your timeline configuration will often have a mix of units, it’s important to note that TimeStory uses the smallest unit as the basis for horizontal layout, and what that means.

 Consider a timeline configured to show years and months.
 Since the smallest unit is months, TimeStory will align the months on a regular horizontal grid.
-This means that February and March will have exactly the same width; this is normally what you’d want if you’re doing monthly planning, for a clear and attractive timeline.
-It does mean that a one-day event in February won’t have the same width as a one-day event in March.
+This means that February and March will have exactly the same width; this is what you’d want if you’re doing monthly planning, for a clear and attractive timeline.
+It does mean that a one-day event in February will have 1/28th or 1/29th of that month width, while a one-day event in March will be a bit thinner, being only 1/31st of the same width.

 Now consider a timeline configured to show months and days.
 Since the smallest unit is now days, every day will be given an equal width.
 You’re probably working with daily tasks or events, so this keeps them consistent.
-But an event covering February will now be a little narrower than one covering January.
+But the month of February will now be a couple days narrower than the month of March.

 Scaling Up and Down